bryanwb/monitoring-preso/slides/monitoring.md

   * add new fields and tags to entries
   * Elasticsearch backend is awwwes0me

-* Con - The agent isn't so light on resource usage
+* Con - The agent is not light on resource usage

 !SLIDE
 # Logs don't have to be Ugly